leventemo/lvnt/src/content/blog/repertoire.md

 ### Slip jigs - Fonó:

-- Elizabeth Kelly’s Delight/Na Ceannabháin Bhána
+- Elizabeth Kelly’s Delight/Na Ceannabháin Bhána (The Cottongrass Flowers)
-- The Butterfly/Nead na Lachan sa mhúta
+- The Butterfly/Nead na Lachan sa mhúta (The Foxhunter)
 - _The Exile’s Jig_/_Wink And She’ll Follow You_
 - Kid On The Mountain
 - Fig For A Kiss